Brandon Bell/Getty Images

 In February, Vice President-elect JD Vance said Khan is “one of the few people in the Biden administration that I think is doing a pretty good job.”

-Under Trump, the DOJ could be led by another Khan fan: former Florida congressman Matt Gaetz.
+Trump planned to lead the DOJ with another Khan fan: former Florida congressman Matt Gaetz.
 Earlier this year, Gaetz told NOTUS that the FCC chair’s work “inspired me” and he expressed hope she stays in power for a Trump administration.
+Gaetz announced Thursday afternoon that he is withdrawing from consideration as Trump’s pick for attorney general, a decision that came as he faced growing scrutiny over sexual misconduct allegations.

-As Gaetz fights to survive a tough nomination process to be attorney general, Comcast dropped a bombshell in the media industry by spinning off MSNBC, CNBC, USA, Oxygen and other networks.
+As Gaetz fought earlier this week to survive a tough nomination process, Comcast dropped a bombshell in the media industry by spinning off MSNBC, CNBC, USA, Oxygen and other networks.

 Brian Roberts, the CEO of Comcast, said Wednesday that the new company will be “highly attractive to investors, content creators, distributors and potential partners.”